ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

 How to Automate the Release Process Using Templates
 ===================================================

 This guide will walk you through the steps to automate the release process of your software package using GitLab CI/CD templates.
+The artefact names and versions are following the SKAO naming conventions.
+You can read more about them here(TODO: add the correct link)`<TODO>`__.

+.. todo:: fix the naming convention link

 Prerequisites
 =============